 PSYC 7222G Macro-Organizational Applications: Organizational Diagnosis and Consultation 45 hours; 3 credits An evaluation of methods of organizational diagnosis including psychodynamic and sociotechnical approaches.
 Special attention will be paid to the use of psychoanalytic theory in organizational diagnosis and consultation.
-PSYC 7224G Systems Approaches to the Psychology of Work 45 hours; 3 credits PSYC 7228G Workplace Communication in Organizations 45 hours; 3 credits Introduction to communication skills and strategies that managers need in today's workplace, including leadership communication, 360 degree communication, facilitating meetings, managing conflict, and identifying personality types to enhance communication effectiveness.
+PSYC 7224G Systems Approaches to the Psychology of Work 45 hours; 3 credits An examination of sociotechnical and psychoanalytic theory in the understanding of issues in the quality of working life.
+A review of recent research and practice.
+PSYC 7228G Workplace Communication in Organizations 45 hours; 3 credits Introduction to communication skills and strategies that managers need in today's workplace, including leadership communication, 360 degree communication, facilitating meetings, managing conflict, and identifying personality types to enhance communication effectiveness.
 This course will also include a review of techniques for giving and receiving feedback, negotiating, listening, and managing conflict.
 PSYC 7231G Social Systems Sciences Theory: Group Relations Issues in Organizational Psychology 45 hours; 3 credits Introduction to the major theoretical approaches to analysis of group and intergroup behavior in organizational settings.
 Primary focus on psychodynamic interpretation of group dynamics and behavior.
 Topics: primary task; task and sentient groups; basic assumption groups; role of anxiety, defense, and regression; nature of leadership and authority; developmental trends in groups.
 Prerequisite or corequisite: Psychology 7210G [785.1G].